LLM reference — data sources and binding

 FEATURE_NAME := EXTERNAL_COLUMNS(

-key_column TYPE BOUND TO SOME_INPUT, -- Key column linked to an INPUT feature
+key_column TYPE BIND TO SOME_INPUT, -- Key column linked to an INPUT feature

 value_column1 TYPE, -- Value columns